PO Box 9021, Wilmington, DE 19809, USA

 (formerly Neotamias) alpinus

-66. Gray-footed Chipmunk ______ (on rocky, brushy slopes of south-central New Mexico & extreme west Texas)
+66. Gray-footed Chipmunk ______ TX (on rocky, brushy slopes of south-central New Mexico & extreme west Texas)

 Tamias